DJeanCar/CookBook/README.md

-# CookBook App builded on Express on the server side and React + Redux and React + Mobx on client side.
+# CookBook App builded on Express on the server side and React + Redux || React + Mobx on client side.

 Branches: